Elbsides/www/2024/index.markdown

 Talk: [Key Steps to Achieving an Application Security Program](#key-steps-to-achieving-an-application-security-program)

-Timo Pagel has been in the IT industry for over twentyfive years.
+Timo Pagel has been in the IT industry for over twenty five years.
 After a career as a system administrator and web developer, he advises customers as a DevSecOps consultant and trainer.
 His focus is on integrating security into the development lifecycle.
 For example with security test automation for software and infrastructure and assessment of complex applications in the cloud.
 In his spare time, he teaches "Web and Application Security" at various universities of applied sciences.

 # Talks